Kerzen21/blo-project/Blog-project.md

 1. Permissions:
     A User can:
-        - Article:
+        - Article:  done
             - add a new article
             - modify or delete his blogs
         - Comment:
             - add a new comment
-            - modify or delete his comments
+            - modify or delete his comments   #TODO
-        - User(if is_admin is True):
+        - User(if is_admin is True):          #TODO
             - modify or delete a User
             - modify or delete blogs
             - modify or delete comments